 The Essex Region Conservation Authority was established in 1973 to protect, restore and manage the natural resources of the Windsor-Essex region.
 In keeping with the Conservation Authorities Act, ERCA works in partnership with of Ontario, Government of Canada, area coverage through tree planting quality across our watersheds and our Great Lakes, protect people and property from flooding and erosion, and further our understanding of the environment through science and education.
-Our goal our local environment, helps create a community we can all be proud of, and region The Place for Life.
+Our goal our local environment, helps create a community we can all be proud of, and a more vibrant economy that makes this region The Place for Life.